FridahKimathi/House-Sales-in-King-County-Washington-USA/README.md

 ## Conclusions
 ***
-This analysis leads to three recommendations for improving operations of the Austin Animal Center:
+This analysis leads to three recommendations for improving operations of the Real Estate Agency:

 - **Homeowners interested in selling their homes should focus on improving the design and quality of construction of their homes** This may in turn improve the grade of the home.
 - **Home buyers looking to buy a house should consider older homes with a high grade** Older home tend to be slightly cheaper.
 If a home is old and has a high grade, this might be one of the cheapest yet good quality homes the buyer will find.
 Home with a low number of bathrooms tend to be cheaper too.